nginxinc/nginx-gateway-fabric/docs/proposals/control-data-plane-split/README.md

 - Both deployments should have the minimal permissions required to perform their functions.
 - The nginx deployment should be configurable via the helm chart and NginxProxy CRD.
   - The NginxProxy CRD needs to be enhanced to work at the Gateway level.
 The nginx Deployment/Service configuration can then live in the NginxProxy CRD and either be applied globally (GatewayClass) or per Gateway.
 Certain fields (like a Service's `loadBalancerIP`) would have to be applied per-Gateway, so a user needs to be aware of where to attach the NginxProxy resource for these types of cases.
-  - The helm chart should allow for both globally setting configuration, as well as per Gateway.
-To start, we could just have the per-Gateway section of the values file contain the Gateway name, and it's up to a user to reference the resulting NginxProxy resource when they create that Gateway resource.
+  - The helm chart should allow for setting the global NginxProxy configuration, which we'll create in the control plane namespace at installation and link to the GatewayClass (as we do today).
+  - For per-Gateway configuration, a user will need to manually create their NginxProxy resources in the proper namespaces and link to their Gateways.
   - A user can update the NginxProxy at runtime to change the Deployment/Service config, and we'll attempt to patch the Deployment and/or Service.
 If it fails, logs, events, and status are written.
+  - If a user creates a Gateway resource that references an NginxProxy configuration that doesn't exist, then we should wait until that resource exists before deploying nginx.
+Status and logs should be written in this scenario.
 - Resources created for the nginx deployment (Service, Secrets, ConfigMap, etc.) should have configurable labels and annotations via the GatewayInfrastructure field in the Gateway resource.
 See [the GEP](https://gateway-api.sigs.k8s.io/geps/gep-1762/#automated-deployments).
 - Control plane creates the nginx deployment and service when a Gateway resource is created, in the same namespace as the Gateway resource.
 When the Gateway is deleted, the control plane deletes nginx deployment and service.
 - Control plane should label the nginx service and deployment with something related to the name of the Gateway so it can easily be linked.
 See [the GEP](https://gateway-api.sigs.k8s.io/geps/gep-1762/#automated-deployments).